-Airbus has developed the next generation Deployable Communications and Information System, providing the necessary security and intelligence to support a mission or event of any size.
-Designed for military missions, anti-terrorist actions, disaster relief, exploration and peace-keeping operations, the Airbus deployable communications solution is a complete IT, cybersecurity, network, audio and video collaboration system that supports multi-security level communications and intelligence exchange.
+Airbus has developed the next generation Deployable Communications and Information System, Deploy-IT, providing the necessary security and intelligence to support a mission or event of any size.
+Designed for military missions, anti-terrorist actions, disaster relief, exploration and peace-keeping operations, Airbus Deploy-IT is a complete IT, cybersecurity, network, audio and video collaboration system that supports multi-security level communications and intelligence exchange.

 Built on NATO C3 Taxonomy, it comprises modular IP networks and information infrastructure components tailored to the CIS requirements of the mission, in a hybrid service approach, PaaS, IaaS or SaaS.
 Its Deployable CIS capabilities, performance and interoperability are continuously enhanced to meet advancing initiatives such as FMN and the NATO DCIS Cube Architecture providing solutions to today’s and tomorrow’s challenges.

-Maximising usage for high-tech COTS capabilities and components, the Airbus Deployable CIS solution provides customised tailoring to meet the specific needs of the deployable and tactical areas, enabling rapid adoption of new capabilities into the architecture without the delay and overhead of building dedicated components.
+Maximising usage for high-tech COTS capabilities and components, Airbus Deploy-IT provides customised tailoring to meet the specific needs of the deployable and tactical areas, enabling rapid adoption of new capabilities into the architecture without the delay and overhead of building dedicated components.

 Want to find out more?

-Download our whitepaper or get in contact to find out how the Airbus Deployable Communications and Information System solution can be tailored to meet your mission requirements.
+Download our whitepaper or get in contact to find out how Deploy-IT can be tailored to meet your mission requirements.